 Who will be eligible to apply to the call for Transformative Knowledge Networks?

-The lead applicant (Network Coordinator) must be a social scientist from a low or middle-income country (including high-middle-income countries), according to the current World Bank classification.
+The lead applicant (Network Coordinator) must be a social scientist based in a low or middle-income country (including high-middle-income countries), according to the current World Bank classification.

 Can there be more than one lead applicant?